bormaxi8080/osint-timeline/DRAFT.md

 https://osm-search.bellingcat.com - A tool for locating photos and satellite images: Specify the objects you see and the distance between them (ex: a 10-story building 80 meters from a park).
 Select a search area (ex: a district of a city) Get a list of places that fit the description.

+Easily exports all comments from your social media posts to Excel file: https://exportcomments.com/

+Social monitor tools with real-time tracking of Instagram, Spotify, Last.fm, Instagram, Github users activities and profile changes, also monitors Steam, Xbox, LoL (League of Legends), Sony (PSN) players activities: https://github.com/misiektoja?tab=repositories

 SatDump - A generic satellite data processing software: https://www.satdump.org/
 GitHub: https://github.com/SatDump/SatDump

 GAIA - Geospatial & Aerial Images Analyser: https://github.com/OSINT-TECHNOLOGIES/gaia

-Social monitor tools with real-time tracking of Instagram, Spotify, Last.fm, Instagram, Github users activities and profile changes, also monitors Steam, Xbox, LoL (League of Legends), Sony (PSN) players activities: https://github.com/misiektoja?tab=repositories

 NetSOC OSINT - Tool focused on extracting information from an account in different Social Networks: https://github.com/XDeadHackerX/NetSoc_OSINT